IanFH/WordPress-AWS/README.md

 Host WordPress Website using AWS Management Console and CLI

 # Overview
 This project demonstrates how to host a WordPress website on AWS, utilizing various AWS services to ensure high availability, security, and scalability.
-The project resources and scripts are available in the GitHub repository.

 # Architecture
 The architecture includes the following components:
-- VPC: A Virtual Private Cloud (VPC) with both public and private subnets across two availability zones.
+- **VPC**: A Virtual Private Cloud (VPC) with both public and private subnets across two availability zones.
-- Internet Gateway: Facilitates connectivity between VPC instances and the Internet.
+- **Internet Gateway**: Facilitates connectivity between VPC instances and the Internet.
-- Security Groups: Acts as a network firewall.
+- **Security Groups**: Acts as a network firewall.
-- Availability Zones: Enhances system reliability and fault tolerance.
+- **Availability Zones**: Enhances system reliability and fault tolerance.
-- Public Subnets: For infrastructure components like the NAT Gateway and Application Load Balancer.
+- **Public Subnets**: For infrastructure components like the NAT Gateway and Application Load Balancer.
-- Private Subnets: Positions web servers (EC2 instances) for enhanced security.
+- **Private Subnets**: Positions web servers (EC2 instances) for enhanced security.
-- EC2 Instance Connect Endpoint: For secure connections to assets within both public and private subnets.
+- **EC2 Instance Connect Endpoint**: For secure connections to assets within both public and private subnets.
-- NAT Gateway: Enables instances in private subnets to access the Internet.
+- **NAT Gateway**: Enables instances in private subnets to access the Internet.
-- EC2 Instances: Hosts the website.
+- **EC2 Instances**: Hosts the website.
-- Application Load Balancer: Distributes web traffic to an Auto Scaling Group of EC2 instances.
+- **Application Load Balancer**: Distributes web traffic to an Auto Scaling Group of EC2 instances.
-- Auto Scaling Group: Manages EC2 instances automatically to ensure website availability.
+- **Auto Scaling Group**: Manages EC2 instances automatically to ensure website availability.
-- SNS: Alerts about activities within the Auto Scaling Group.
+- **SNS**: Alerts about activities within the Auto Scaling Group.
-- EFS: Provides a shared file system.
+- **EFS**: Provides a shared file system.
-- RDS: Manages the database.
+- **RDS**: Manages the database.
-- Route 53: Manages the domain name and DNS records.
+- **Route 53**: Manages the domain name and DNS records.
-- Certificate Manager: Secures application communications.
+- **Certificate Manager**: Secures application communications.

 # Prerequisites
 - AWS account with permissions to create and manage EC2 instances, VPC, and other resources.